The Demographic Transition Revisited:

 Service, Alan Nelson, estimates that 1 million enter the U.S.

-illegally each year, with a total of 3 to 6 million in the U.S.
+illegally each year, with a total of 3 to 6 million in the U.S. on

-although sanctions are designed to discourage hiring illegal aliens,
+sanctions are designed to discourage hiring illegal aliens,

 employers meet statutory requirements by merely inspecting an

 applicant's documents.
-Seventeen types of identification are acceptable,
+Seventeen types of identification are

-Both the push factor of overpopulation and the
+Both the push factor of overpopulation and the pull

-Mexico, "remittances constitutes over 80% of monthly cash incomes"
+"remittances constitutes over 80% of monthly cash incomes"

 (Sullivan, 1988, p.
 1059; Wiarda and Wiarda, 1986; Hong Kong Women,

 1989).
-Similarly, "Economists often say El Salvador's best export
+Similarly, "Economists often say El Salvador's best export is

-is its residents.
+its residents.
 In fact, the estimated $700 million that Salvadorans

 living abroad send back each year is more than the country earns